Reactions to Executive Order 13769: Social media reactions and celebrity influencers

 An Instagram post that garnered a lot of attention was an illustration by Jamie Hu.
 The illustration shows the American Statue of Liberty hugging what is shown to be as an immigrant woman.
-The illustration is supposed to symbolize how those that were opposed to Donald Trump's executive stood in solidarity with immigrants.
-These people supported immigrants that wanted to take refuge in the United States.
 Music group Fifth Harmony's member Lauren Jauregui shared the picture on their Instagram timeline in solidarity with those being affected by Donald Trump's policy, and this garnered the illustration much popularity.

 Celebrities voiced their opinions on the executive order on social media platforms, such as Facebook and Twitter.
-Reality star, Kim Kardashian, tweeted "statistics" with an image titled "Number of Americans killed annually by," followed by statistics that denounced the order.
+Reality star, Kim Kardashian, tweeted "statistics" with an image titled "Number of Americans killed annually by", followed by statistics that denounced the order.
 Actor Seth Rogan tweeted "Saskatchewan has offered to take in refugees stranded due to the #MuslimBan.
 I've been there and it's nice."
 Pakistani activist, Malala Yousafzai, shared a statement on Facebook, stating that she was "heartbroken that America is turning its back on a proud history of welcoming refugees and immigrants."
 Kerry Washington tweeted, "stick to my stomach today about the #MuslimBan."

 Murad Awawdeh also had a hand in influencing the popularity of the hashtag #NoBanNoWall.
 Awawdeh was the New York Immigration Coalition Director and made one of the most widely circulated tweets shortly after the announcement of Donald Trump's executive order.
-He tweeted, "TAKE ACTION: #NYC head to #JFK #T4 arrivals for a rapid response protest NOW! #NoBanNoWall #MuslimBan #Resist.”
+He tweeted, "TAKE ACTION: #NYC head to #JFK #T4 arrivals for a rapid response protest NOW! #NoBanNoWall #MuslimBan #Resist."
 This tweet got thousands of retweets and embarked one of the first floods of people into JFK airport for the first physical protest against Executive Order 13769.